Level I NICU Care

 Personal Medications

-Prior to arriving, ask your physician about any medications you take regularly or that are prescribed.
+Prior to arriving, ask your doctor about any medications you take regularly or that are prescribed.

 When packing a labor bag, be sure to include: